-- i. if their existing NCEA is due for renewal and their application has been unsuccessful, the consultant will revert to a local CEA in line with a reversion process equivalent to that outlined in 9(ii) - ii. if their existing NCEA is not due for renewal but the consultant has submitted an application for a future NCEA which has been unsuccessful, they retain their existing NCEA until the next renewal is due or it lapses.
+- I. if their NCEA is due for renewal and their application for an NCIA has been unsuccessful, the consultant will revert to a Pre-2018 LCEA in line with a reversion process equivalent to that outlined in paragraph 9(ii). - II. if their NCEA is not due for renewal but the consultant has submitted an application for an NCIA which has been unsuccessful, they retain their NCEA until they successfully apply for an NCIA or the NCEA lapses, whichever is sooner.